 4. LinkedIn Lets You Research Prospective Employers

-Employers may be using LinkedIn to learn more about you, but you can also turn the tables and use LinkedIn to research companies or people you want to work for.
+Employers may be using LinkedIn to learn more about you, but you can also turn the tables and use LinkedIn to research them.
 Some companies are better about updating their LinkedIn pages than their official website, and you can also use LinkedIn to learn more about the people who will be interviewing/hiring you.

 Of course, don’t be creepy about it, but use LinkedIn to find out if the company would be a good fit for you to begin with.
-Companies also tend to post press releases and other news on their LinkedIn pages, which can serve as a conversation starter and major credibility booster for an interview.
+Companies also tend to post press releases and other news on their LinkedIn pages, which can serve as a conversation starter and major credibility booster during a job interview.

 5. LinkedIn Helps You Connect with Alumni from Your College